bcomnes/scotlandjs-p2p-off-the-grid/readme.md

 ---
 # unique challenges

-* no electrical grid
-* unreliable internet, low cell phone coverage
-* seasonal roads
-* ALSO: every device is riddled with viruses
+every device is riddled with viruses (!!!)

 ---
 # power